jbboehr/handlebars.c/README.md

 ## License

-This project is licensed under the [LGPLv3](http://www.gnu.org/licenses/lgpl-3.0.txt). handlebars.js is licensed under the [MIT license](http://opensource.org/licenses/MIT).
+This project is licensed under the [LGPLv2.1 or later](LICENSE.md). handlebars.js is licensed under the [MIT license](http://opensource.org/licenses/MIT).